ARMmbed/icetea/doc/suite_api.md

-# Suite API for IcedTea
+# Suite API for Icetea
-IcedTea supports suites in json formatted files.
+Icetea supports suites in json formatted files.
 These files should contain only the json document and should end in .json.